Donny-Hikari/ask-terminal/README.md

 Reply> The keybindings file is "/home/username/.config/Code/User/keybindings.json".
 ```

-Ask terminal can do a lot for you and if it fails, you can ask it to fix.
+Ask-terminal can do a lot for you and if it fails, you can ask it to fix.
 Go creative.

 Some examples: